 Pain questionnaires

-- Pain calendar “Migraine App” for iOS and Android for free download
+- Pain diary “Migraine App” for iOS and Android available for free download

 - Kiel headache rapid test

-- Kiel pain score to determine the degree of chronicity
+- Kiel pain score for determining the degree of chronicity

 - Triptan threshold: Determining the correct time to take triptans